simonscheider/PlaceLDA/README.md

    - MLPClassifier(alpha=1),
    - AdaBoostClassifier(),
    - GaussianNB()

+  - *placetopics.shp*: A shp file with a subset of places with lat lon together with LDA topics, taken from the model *models/model1allclass.txt*

  - *models/treeX.dot* ...: Contains a print out of the decision tree for each model run.
 Can be opened with [Graphviz editor](http://www.graphviz.org)